 At Transport & Mobility Leuven, we are committed to protecting and respecting your privacy and to complying with the General Data Protection Regulation (GDPR) and other legislation applicable.
 Please find below our privacy policy.

 On the other hand, we also carry out more specific, project-related data collection, which varies depending on the nature and purpose of the project.
-Both categories are being explained in more detail in the sections below.
+Both categories are explained in more detail in the sections below.

 2.1.1 Contact list of our customers and suppliers for the usual client and suppliers management